AMID Logo E-BAY Logo

 5. Consignee contact number and email address.

-Shipping from the USA to COLUMBIA: Shipping cargo to Columbia requires NIT number (Colombian business tax number).
+Shipping from the USA to COLUMBIA: Shipping cargo to Columbia requires an NIT (Colombian business tax number).

-Shipping from the USA to/via EGYPT: According to new security regulations all shipments that go to/or transshipped via EGYPT and SPAIN require a copy of the consignee passport (or visa).
+Shipping from the USA to/via EGYPT: According to new security regulations, all shipments that go to/or transshipped via EGYPT and SPAIN require a copy of the consignee's passport (or visa).
 Shipments also must be approved by GOEIC to issue the mandatory Certificate of Inspection for exports of Regulated Products to Egypt.

 Shipping from the USA to ETHIOPIA: Certificate of Conformity is mandatory.

-Shipping from the USA to ISRAEL: Shipping freight from the USA to Israel required consignee's VAT (TAX-Number).
+Shipping from the USA to ISRAEL: Shipping freight from the USA to Israel requires the consignee's VAT (TAX-Number).

-Shipping from the USA to ITALY: Shipping to Italy household goods or personal effects is subject to Italian Government restrictions and regulations.
-If shipping to Italy household goods or personal effects, then contact your local Italian Consulate in advance.
+Shipping from the USA to ITALY: Shipping household goods or personal effects to Italy is subject to Italian government restrictions and regulations.
+If you ship household goods or personal products to Italy, contact your local Italian Consulate in advance.

-PERSONAL EFFECTS RESTRICTIONS: Personal Effects/Household Goods consignments must bear the following clause: All CFS charges Custom Entry and Duty in Italy are for the Consignee s account.
+PERSONAL EFFECTS RESTRICTIONS: Personal Effects/Household Goods consignments must bear the following clause: All CFS charges for customs entry and duty in Italy are for the consignee's account.

-The consignee must present a detailed & valued packing list in Italian; a copy of passport; and if consignee is an Italian citizen coming back from the USA he has to also present a Certificate issued by the Italian Consulate in the USA.
-Certificate of Residency Fissazione di residenza; clearly mentioning coming from...(the city in the USA where he/she is coming from).
+The consignee must present a detailed & valued packing list in Italian and a copy of the passport.
+If the consignee is an Italian citizen coming back from the USA, he also has to present a certificate issued by the Italian Consulate in the USA.
+Certificate of Residency Fissazione di residenza; mentioning coming from...(the city in the USA where they are coming from).

-If the consignee is a foreign person moving to Italy; he/she will have to present a Certificate of Residence issued by the Local Townhall in Italy.
-Consignee also needs to supply a copy of the filed out Codice fiscale & if they are Italian the auto certification needs to be filled out.
+If the consignee is a foreign person moving to Italy, they must present a Certificate of Residence issued by the Local town hall in Italy.
+The consignee also needs to supply a copy of the filed out Codice fiscale & if they are Italian, the auto certification needs to be filled out.

 Shipping from the USA IVORY COAST: The Government of the Republic of Côte d'Ivoire (Ivory Coast) has introduced a Verification of Conformity program for all exports to the country.

-Shipping from the USA to KENYA: To assure Kenyan consumers of the safety and quality of the imported goods they buy, and to protect Kenyan manufacturers from unfair competition, the Kenya Bureau of Standards (KEBS), a statutory organisation of the government of Kenya, has implemented guidelines called the Pre-Export Verification of Conformity (PVoC) to Standards Programme for exports to Kenya.
+Shipping from the USA to KENYA: To assure Kenyan consumers of the safety and quality of the imported goods they buy and to protect Kenyan manufacturers from unfair competition, the Kenya Bureau of Standards (KEBS), a statutory organization of the government of Kenya, has implemented guidelines called the Pre-Export Verification of Conformity (PVoC) to Standards Programme for exports to Kenya.

-Shipping from the USA to MOZAMBIQUE: Regulated goods (known as the Positive List) may be subject to pre-shipment inspection in the country of export before they are allowed into Mozambique.
-Goods on the Positive List have to comply with these regulations and must be accompanied by a Documento Unico Certificado (DUC).
+Shipping from the USA to MOZAMBIQUE: Regulated goods (known as the Positive List) may be subject to pre-shipment inspection in the country of export before being allowed into Mozambique.
+Goods on the Positive List must comply with these regulations and be accompanied by a Documento Unico Certificado (DUC).

-Shipping from the USA to NEW ZEALAND: New Zealand shipments are restricted on wood packing and cargo fumigation.
-Find more about shipping freight from the USA to Australia in respect of ISPM15 and BMSB regulations in this link.
+Shipping from the USA to NEW ZEALAND: New Zealand shipments are restricted to wood packing and cargo fumigation.
+Find more about shipping freight from the USA to Australia concerning ISPM15 and BMSB regulations in this link.

-Shipping from the USA to NIGERIA: Shipping freight from the USA to Nigeria requires 'M Form' prior departing.
+Shipping from the USA to NIGERIA: Shipping freight from the USA to Nigeria requires an 'M Form' before departing.
 The Standards Organisation of Nigeria (SON) has implemented a strict set of guidelines for exports to Nigeria called the Standards Organisation of Nigeria Conformity Assessment Programme (SONCAP).

-The 'M form' is some sort of Import Permit that consignees must get whenever they are involved in international shipping of sea freight to Nigeria.
+The 'M form' is some Import Permit that consignees must get whenever they are involved in international sea freight shipping to Nigeria.

 The customer must apply for authorization with the Federal Bank in Nigeria.
-When approved, the Bank will issue the M Certificate and then, consignee will be allowed to import his goods.
+When approved, the Bank will issue the M Certificate and the consignee will be allowed to import his goods.

 The M Form number must be shown in the bill of lading.
 Without it, it cannot enter Nigeria.

-Exporters must do all the necessary paperwork and once completed, the ocean freight carrier will need the number to input it in international shipping carriers bill of lading.
+Exporters must do all the necessary paperwork, and once completed, the ocean freight carrier will need the number to input it in the international shipping carrier's bill of lading.

-Shipping from the USA to QATAR: Exports to Qatar of vehicle spare parts, tires and some electrical products require a mandatory Certificate of Conformity for Customs clearance.
+Shipping from the USA to QATAR: Exports of vehicle spare parts, tires, and some electrical products to Qatar require a mandatory Certificate of Conformity for Customs clearance.
 The Government of the State of Qatar, through the Qatar Ministry of Business and Trade – Department of Consumer Protection and the Qatar General Organization for Standards and Metrology (QGOSM), has issued a set of strict rules regulating the import and sale of Vehicle Spare Parts and Vehicle Tyres.

-Shipping from the USA to SAUDI ARABIA: When shipping freight from the USA to Saudi Arabia, every package, carton, and the box must be permanently marked stating the Country of Origin.
-For all exports to the Kingdom of Saudi Arabia, a Conformity Assessment Programme has been implemented.
-All products require a Certificate of Conformity also referred to as a SASO CoC to enable them to be cleared through Saudi Customs.
+Shipping from the USA to SAUDI ARABIA: When shipping freight from the USA to Saudi Arabia, every package, carton, and box must be permanently marked stating the Country of Origin.
+A Conformity Assessment Program has been implemented for all exports to the Kingdom of Saudi Arabia.
+All products require a Certificate of Conformity, also called an SASO CoC, to be cleared through Saudi Customs.

-The Saudi Arabia Port Authority has implemented some new rules that international shippers that are dealing with international shipping companies (freight forwarders, NVOCCs, international moving companies) should be aware of in order to avoid fines.
+The Saudi Arabia Port Authority has implemented new rules that international shippers dealing with global shipping companies (freight forwarders, NVOCCs, international moving companies) should be aware of to avoid fines.

-Effective March 1, 2009, the Saudi Port Authority requires all cargo destined to Saudi Arabia to have permanent markings stating the “Country of Origin” on every package, carton, and box.
-These markings can be engraved, printed or affixed by means of non-removable stickers.
+Effective March 1, 2009, the Saudi Port Authority requires all cargo destined for Saudi Arabia to have permanent markings stating the "Country of Origin" on every package, carton, and box.
+These markings can be engraved, printed, or affixed using non-removable stickers.

 Shipping from the USA to SOUTH AFRICA: Shipping freight from the USA to South Africa is under certain restrictions.
-Here are some requirements in international shipping of personal effects, charity goods or gifts into SOUTH AFRICA
+Here are some requirements for international shipping of personal effects, charity goods, or gifts into SOUTH AFRICA

-1) The importer must be in RSA at least 10 days prior to goods arriving so that all necessary paperwork is available.
-This is paperwork that only the importer can provide, such as Passport, ID Book, Visa, etc. Customs do not accept copies, only originals are allowed.
-Certified copies not accepted either.
+1) The importer must be in RSA at least ten days before the goods arrive so that all necessary paperwork is available.
+This is paperwork that only the importer can provide, such as Passport, ID Book, Visa, etc. Customs do not accept copies; only originals are allowed.
+Certified copies are not obtained either.

-2) Customs allow household goods / personal effects to be imported exempt of duty and vat ONLY if the following conditions are met:
+2) Customs allow household goods / personal effects to be imported exempt from duty and VAT ONLY if the following conditions are met:

-a) The importer is a returning resident who has been out of the country recently for a period of 6 months or longer, ie, if they returned 2 years ago they cannot now bring their goods in as personal effects.
+a) The importer is a returning resident who has been out of the country for six months or longer, i.e., if they returned two years ago, they cannot now bring their goods in as personal effects.
 An original passport is required as proof of this.

-3) Alcohol, tobacco, and consumables (food, soap, make up, etc) are not considered personal effects and are NOT exempt from duty and vat at all ever.
+3) Alcohol, tobacco, and consumables (food, soap, makeup, etc) are not considered personal effects and are NOT exempt from duty and VAT.

 4) Personal items such as clothing, shoes, sporting and recreational equipment, books, etc may be imported if:

-a) Goods were exported by a resident for use while abroad and are now being re-imported.
+a) Goods were exported by a resident for use abroad and are now being re-imported.

-b) Goods are imported by a non-resident for their own personal use during their stay in RSA.
+b) A non-resident imports goods for personal use during their stay in RSA.

-5) ALL shipments of personal effects/household goods MUST have a DETAILED and Priced inventory list showing each item, number of that item and a value.
-General listings are not allowed, eg stationary.
+5) ALL personal effects/household goods shipments MUST have a DETAILED and Priced inventory list showing each item, the number of that item, and a value.
+General listings, e.g., stationary, are not allowed.
 It must be specified as pens, books, notepads, etc.

 International shipping of Donations:

-1) NEVER send used clothing, it is not allowed at all ever and will have to be returned or burnt under customs supervision.
+1) NEVER send used clothing; it is not allowed at all and must be returned or burnt under customs supervision.

-2) New clothing is generally also excluded from any kind of rebate on duty and vat.
+2) New clothing is generally also excluded from any rebate on duty and VAT.

 3) Motor vehicles cannot be donated.